 Equity vs. Convertible Note vs. SAFE Note

 While searching for investors, you’re familiar with the fact that you have to give up equity.
-In equity, both parties agree to an amount for the value of the company called “the pre-money valuation”.
+In case of equity, both parties agree to an amount for the value of the company called “the pre-money valuation”.
 After agreeing to an amount, the next step is to settle the investment money needed to achieve the next set of company goals (called “the investment round” or “the round”).

 SAFE (Simple Agreement for Future Equity) is an alternative to the convertible note, which isn’t a debt, but it does convert into equity.
 It is much simpler and shorter than most convertible notes.